 Do 5 stretches on one foot, then 5 on the other.
 Repeat this twice.

 This exercise builds shoulder strength.

 - Sit upright with your arms by your sides and your palms forward.
 Keep your shoulders down and arms straight.

-- While breathing out, raise both arms out and to the side, and up as far as is comfortable.
+- While breathing out, raise both arms out to the side and up as far as is comfortable.

 This stretch is good for improving neck mobility and flexibility.